Donders-Institute/bidscoin/README.md

       -i {0,1,2}, --interactive {0,1,2}
                             {0}: The sourcefolder is scanned for different kinds of scans without any user interaction.
-The resulting bidsmap can be edited using the bidseditory. {1}: The sourcefolder is scanned and the user is asked for help if an unknown run is encountered. {2}: Same as {1}
+The resulting bidsmap can be edited afterwards using the bidseditor.
-                            except that a preview of all encountered runs is shown in the background.
-Default: 1
-      -v, --version         Show the BIDS and BIDScoin version
+                            {1}: The sourcefolder is scanned and the user is asked for help if an unknown run is encountered. {2}: Same as {1} except that a preview of all encountered runs is shown in the background.
+Default: 1 -v, --version         Show the BIDS and BIDScoin version

     examples: